berislavlopac/sanitary/docs/index.md

 Sanitary is a simple utility that can remove/mask sensitive information, such as PII, from any data structure.
 It also includes a Structlog-compatible [processor](https://www.structlog.org/en/stable/processors.html) to clean up structured log messages.

-It will automatically mask sensitive information such as PII, login credentials and the like.
+It will automatically mask information marked as sensitive.
 By default, the masked data is replaced by a generic string, which can be configured to use a hashing function instead.

 ## Installation